It can be easy to grow complacent in the way we speak about things and use limiting language to express what we want to convey.

 While a necessary component, QA is a very specific field, and we want to grow beyond that field and provide better support to the rest of Team Edgar and to our customers.

-That’s why we’re shifting our mindset by upgrading our vocabulary, and renaming our QA team our Usability team.
+That’s why we’re shifting our mindset by scrapping the limiting words, upgrading our vocabulary, and renaming our QA team our Usability team.

 We’re expanding our focus to be more deliberate about ensuring our app is highly usable, conducting user research and testing, and providing this information to the rest of the company in the right format.